 Ellen believes in partnering with her clients to navigate day-to-day issues in order to avoid litigation altogether, and thus counsels clients on a wide variety of workplace issues including hiring, promotion, disability accommodation, compliance with wage-and-hour and leave laws, discipline, terminations, and investigations.
 She assists clients in drafting employment policies, employee and executive contracts, and separation agreements and also provides training on a range of topics.

 In April of 2021, Ellen was named to Minnesota Lawyer’s “The Power 30” Employment list, which recognizes 15 plaintiff and 15 defense lawyers whose “mere presence on a case signifies the stakes, who have influenced the direction of the law, whose leadership in the community is pervasive and whose respect within the bar is undeniable.”
-Ellen has also been recognized as a Rising Star by Super Lawyers every year from 2011-2019 as well as recognized as one of the youngest Minnesota attorneys named to Benchmark Litigation’s 2018 and 2019 Midwest Labor and Employment Stars.
+Ellen has also been recognized as a Rising Star by Super Lawyers every year from 2011-2019, and as a Super Lawyer in 2021.
+She is also one of the youngest Minnesota attorneys named to Benchmark Litigation’s 2018 and 2019 Midwest Labor and Employment Stars.

 She has also been elected to multiple trial organizations for excellence in the courtroom, including the Federation of Defense & Corporate Counsel (FDCC) and the International Association of Defense Counsel (IADC).
 Ellen is a frequent public speaker across the country on various topics related to her practice.